Alfresco/alfresco-sdk/docs/getting-started.md

 If this is the first time you are doing this, it will take a while for Maven to download all the required dependencies and for Docker to download all the required images.

+For more information about how to work with the projects, please visit [Working with generated projects](projects-usage.md).